MaximePie/Cardoon/README.md

 1 - Create a single card task
 2 - The plan is to use AI to adjust the progress curve

+### Board

+### 28 01 2025

+- I switched to axios
+- Created a basic seeding method that can come handy later

+> Todo : Display cards on front
+> Todo : Start working on basic cards form

+### 29 01 2025